nhsconnect/nhsapp-developer-documentation/src/web-integration-overview.md

 ### Navigation from NHS App to supplier

 Navigation from the NHS App to web integration suppliers will be based on "Jump off points" located in set locations within logged in pages.
-NHS App configuration will decide whether or not individual jump off points for a given supplier are shown based on ODS code.
+SJR rules will decide whether or not individual jump off points for a given supplier are shown based on ODS code.
 The NHS App team will work directly with suppliers to map which jump off points will navigate for a given product.

 ## Process Flow